 This is why it’s so important to work on improving the health of your vagus nerve.
 This nerve helps to control so many important processes in the body and is vital to your overall health!

 Autoimmune Diseases such as Rheumatoid arthritis, Multiple Sclerosis, Lupus, etc.

 IBS / IBD / SIBO / leaky gut

 The key to improving your vagus nerve is consistency.
 Pick some exercises from the list and do them daily.
-I often tell my clients to “stack” their behaviors to make it a strong habit and get the most bang for their buck.
+I often tell my clients to “stack” their behaviors to make them strong habits and get the most bang for their buck.

 Time spent with loved ones

 Nerva App for guided meditations specific to gut health

 The Gupta Training for guided medications is applicable to COVID long hauler syndrome, SIBO, IBS, Fibromyalgia, and more.